Coming Soon!

 A Democratic-led discharge petition gained enough votes over the weekend to force a House vote on extending temporary deportation protections for Haitian migrants that the Trump administration has tried to end.

-Rep. Ayanna Pressley introduced the discharge petition earlier this year, gaining the support of Republican Reps.
+Rep. Ayanna Pressley worked to whip support for the bill introduced by Rep. Laura Gillen earlier this year, gaining the support of Republican Reps.
 Maria Elvira Salazar, Brian Fitzpatrick, Mike Lawler and Don Bacon.
 Democratic Rep. Marie Gluesenkamp Perez was the petition’s final and 218th signature Friday night.

-The successful discharge petition pulls the bill out of the Rules Committee and places it in front of the full House for a vote.
+The successful discharge petition moved the bill out of the Rules Committee and toward a full House vote.
 If passed, the measure would extend Haiti’s designation under the Temporary Protected Status program for three years.

 “Throughout the nation, Haitians are parents, workers, caregivers, faith leaders, business owners, and children who are deeply rooted in our communities, essential to our economy, and are shamefully at risk of being deported to an island grappling with a devastating humanitarian crisis,” Pressley said in a Saturday press release.
 “Today we are a critical step closer to saving lives and delivering the protections they deserve.”